Assembly-WebCrew/pss/README.md

 grant all on pss.* to pss@localhost;
 ```

-and throw in the database with example data:
+and throw in the database table structure:

 ```sh
 mysql -upss -ppss pss < pss.sql